We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bleach, heat, rough styling, and common chemicals in hair products can absolutely contribute to hair loss, breakage, and shedding.

 Traction alopecia (TA), for example, is a type of hair loss caused by over pulling — think tight braids, buns, and ponytails.
-Not to be a total Debbie Downer, but blow drying, straightening, use of hot irons, and perming were also found to be associated with changes to the hair on a microscopic level.
-(Which, in hair world, still matters.)
+Not to be a total downer, but blow drying, straightening, use of hot irons, and perming were also found to be associated with changes to the hair on a microscopic level.
+(Which, in the hair world, still matters.)

 We’re not here for miracle cures, but you could try adding Miracle Fruit Seed Oil to your hair regimen.
 An 8-month long study found it to be up to 300 percent more effective in improving healthy hair characteristics than argan-based or silicone-based oil products.
 You can buy it online here.